upstateenglish/upstateenglish.github.io/slide-decks/ogwb/ogwb-007-lesson7-identifying-and-documenting-the-need-or-problem.md

 What kinds of information should I look for?

-* A variety of economic and demographic statistics about the community, including the latest census data  <!-- .element: class="fragment" data-fragment-index="1" -->
+* Relevant and up-to-date research, trends, and literature (<a href="http://uscupstate.libguides.com/az.php">Library resources</a>, including but not limited to <a href="http://uscupstate.libguides.com/Scholarly_Journals">scholarly journals and other periodicals</a>.)
-* Relevant and up-to-date research, trends, and literature (Library resources)  <!-- .element: class="fragment" data-fragment-index="2" -->
+* A variety of economic and demographic statistics about the community, including the latest census data  <!-- .element: class="fragment" data-fragment-index="2" -->
 * Newspaper reports  <!-- .element: class="fragment" data-fragment-index="3" -->
 * Police precinct data  <!-- .element: class="fragment" data-fragment-index="4" -->
 * Health department data  <!-- .element: class="fragment" data-fragment-index="5" -->